turnitin/pgh-backend-code-exercise/README.md

 even if we sit down and pair during an interview it's a higher pressure situation than it could be.

-Instead we ask that you read these instructions and do an hour or two of work, on your time, to complete the exercise.
+Instead we ask that you read these instructions and do *at most* a few hours of work, on your time, to complete the exercise.
 During the interview we'll talk about decisions you've made, the resulting application, and how you might change it given different circumstances.

 Below are two sections: